adamdbradley/foresight.js/README.md

 ## image-set() Examples

-The image-set() provides a list of items which foresight.js can choose from to apply to an image.
-How foresight.js decides which image-set item to use is up to the device's pixel ratio and bandwidth.
+The image-set() provides a list of variants which foresight.js can choose from to apply to an image.
+How foresight.js decides which image-set variant to use is up to the device's pixel ratio and bandwidth.
 Below are a few examples of how image-sets would be applied according to the device.

 #### Example A Image-Set:

-    This image-set has one find/replace item, which is only for 2x and high-bandwidth devices image-set( url(_px{browserWidth}|_px{requestWidth}) 2x high-bandwidth )
+    Example image-set has one find/replace variant, which is only for 2x and high-bandwidth devices: image-set( url(_px{browserWidth}|_px{requestWidth}) 2x high-bandwidth )

     Test 1 for Example A:
     Device Pixel Ratio: 1
     Bandwidth: low
-    End-state: Since this device is neither 2x or high-bandwidth then the single image-set item does not apply.
+    End-state: Since this device is neither 2x or high-bandwidth then the single image-set variant does not apply.
 Since none apply, foresight.js will use the original src.

 	Test 2 for Example A: